skx/dotfiles/.emacs.d/init.md

 [use-package](https://github.com/jwiegley/use-package) is a helpful library which allows you to keep all configuration related to a single package in a self-contained block, and do so much more.

-I'm using `use-package` to speedup emacs startup, because it allows deferring package loads until emacs is idle.
+Another advantage of `use-package` is speeding up emacs startup, because it allows deferring package loads until emacs is idle.
 For example the following would load the `uniquify` package, but only when emacs has been idle for two seconds:

       (use-package uniquify
         :defer 2